 Because of the bulk issue, it's best to try out a steek in the yarn you want to use for the garment, before knitting an entire garment and then discovering the steek is too bulky for your taste.
 The next post is a tutorial showing the steek worked up on just such a swatch.

 BEST YARN TO USE

 Steeks are traditional to knitting cultures where wool is used, most famously northern climates, such as Norway.
 The reason is twofold.
 First, at that time and place, almost all yarn was wool, so when this technique was invented, wool was it.
 Second, wool actually works best for this trick, and by "wool," I mean plain ordinary non-superwash sheep's wool.
 This is because wool is, well, woolly.
 Each strand is essentially a stack of scales.
 When bumped or rubbed, you could see how such scales would hook together.

 Contrast this to polyester, acrylic and all other oil-based yarns: oil is slippery, and so are its babies.
 Further, oil-based fiber is extruded (squirted out) through shower-nozzle type devices, in a single smooth scale-less strand.
 Even if artificially crimped, as some newer synthetic yarns are, this stuff is slick at the most fundamental level.

 Silk is just as slippery as oil-based yarns, being also completely scale-less.
-Further, just like extruded oil-based yarn, silk, too, is an extruded yarn.
-(Warning: the extruding silk worms on this link are kinda gross!)
+Further, just like extruded oil-based yarn, silk, too, is an extruded fiber--it's just that a silkworm is doing the extruding, not a machine.